Irina Hasnaș

 Irina Olga Hasnaș (born 15 July 1954) is a Romanian composer.

+Life and career

 She was born in Bucharest, Romania, and studied at the Ciprian Porumbescu Academy of Music with Ștefan Niculescu, Aurel Stroe, Alexandru Pașcanu, and Nicolae Beloiu.
 She continued her studies with composer Theodor Grigoriu, and in 2000 received a doctorate in music from the Gheorghe Dima National Music Academy in Cluj-Napoca.

 After completing her studies, Hasnaș worked as a composer and an editor for Romanian National Radio.
 Her works have been performed internationally.